Seven Cups Travel Jars

 About Our Seven Cups Travel Jars

 Seven Cups travel jars are back and they are better than ever!
-These travel jars are convenient enough to journey with everywhere and double walled so they are cool to the touch.
+These travel jars are convenient enough to journey with everywhere and double walled so they stay cool to the touch.
 The bottom of the jars are thicker to help protect against any unwanted accidents.
 In addition, these travel jars possess stainless steel filters.
-This allows tea drinkers to place their leaves directly inside the filter in order to enable more controlled brewings.
-For tea drinkers who prefer their tea a bit stronger, you can place your leaves directly in the cup and the filter acts a barrier preventing the leaves from getting in your mouth when you drink.
+This allows tea drinkers to place their leaves directly inside the filter in order to enable more controlled infusion times.
+For tea drinkers who prefer their tea a bit stronger, you can place your leaves directly in the bottom of the jar and the filter acts a barrier, preventing the leaves from getting in your mouth when you drink.
 The rubber seal in the screw-on lid provides a watertight seal for when you’re on the move.
 We recommend leaving some air in the top of the jar to relieve internal pressure from the hot water, or waiting a few minutes after filling to close the lid.

 Seven Cups Travel Jars are very popular gifts for new loose leaf tea drinkers and proficient tea enthusiasts alike.

-Humans have been using glass for all sorts of purposes for centuries, and China is no exception.
-Glass artifacts have been found in tombs dating back to the Zhou Dynasty.
+Humans all over the world having been using glass for centuries for various purposes, and China is no exception.
+Glass art has been found in tombs dating back to the Zhou Dynasty.
 The old pronunciation for glass was “Liu Li,” but after the Song Dynasty it was renamed to “Bo Li”.
-Liu Li was not clear.
-It basically referred to something that was just very shiny since the temperature was not hot enough to make it transparent.
-It was primarily used to make tiles for roofs, and found especially in palaces.
-If you visit Peking Palace, the ceiling is unclear with colorful glass tiles called “Liu Li Wa”.
-Modern glass is generally clear and used for making teapots.
-Glass for this sort of use is a rather recent practice that has only been used inside of China for a few decades at most.
-Although used a variety of tea ware, although the glass will always look similar, it is distinguished by quality, clearness, thickness, heaviness, and what temperatures it can withstand without cracking.
-We’ve chosen the very best quality of glass so that can withstand boiling water for the brewing of your tea.
+Liu Li was not clear, just very shiny since the temperature was not hot enough to achieve transparency.
+It was mostly used to make tiles for roofs, especially in palaces.
+If you visit Peking Palace, the ceiling is made with opaque, colorful glass tiles called “Liu Li Wa”.

 Seven Cups Travel Jars brewing guidelines